Tarpon

 Aim to minimize fight time of tarpon and use these fighting techniques to reduce stress on the fish.

-- If the tarpon rises to the surface or jumps, point rod tip towards the fish and drop rod tip down while reeling in.
+- If the tarpon jumps, bow your rod towards the fish and drop the rod tip down while reeling in so that the tarpon does not throw the hook.

-- Counter the tarpon’s run by using the backbone of the rod to pull in the opposite direction and use short turns of the reel to bring line in.
+- Counter the tarpon’s run by using the backbone of the rod to pull low and hard in the opposite direction the fish is swimming and use short turns of the reel to bring line in.

 - Put the butt end of the rod into your hip or use a fighting belt or chair to get leverage for the fight.